Isaiah Thomas Didn’t Have To Win Title To Be Loved Forever By Celtics Fans

 Which is what Thomas did Tuesday, by no choice of his own, when the Celtics traded him to the Cleveland Cavaliers as part of a blockbuster deal that brought four-time All-Star guard Kyrie Irving to Boston.

-The trade could set the Celtics up as NBA Finals contenders next season and for seasons to come.
+The trade could set up the Celtics as NBA Finals contenders next season and for seasons to come.
 Thomas, meanwhile, is coming off a hip injury and is will hit free agency next summer.
 From a business standpoint, it’s a trade that made sense for Danny Ainge to make, and it should make Boston better.

 Then why are so many Celtics fans either flat-out against the trade or so darn conflicted?
 Thomas is a big reason why.